rkulskis/jupytex/README.md

 2. create a new cell with `import jupytexmagic` and `%load_ext jupytexmagic`
 3. have fun! for tex cells, place `%%tex` at the top of your cell **Note: see test/jupytexmagic.ipynb for an example run**

+If your tex compilation fails, you can use the `%%texdebug` magic command to display the output of `pdflatex` when compiling for debugging purposes.

 # Current Limitations
 Because jupytex presents the compiled LaTeX in `.svg` format, it assumes a standard page layout.
 Currently `texify()` crops to content; although there